aws-samples/amazon-rds-proxy-multitenant-load-test/README.md

 1. Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 1. When it is done, the status will change from "DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

+## Limitations
+Please note, that this solution is not suitable for testing of production workloads.
+You should always test in suitable environment build for testing.

+For purpose of load test demonstration, RDS databases created by this solution, are not encrypted at rest.
+For a documentation on how to enable encryption of the RDS database, [follow this link](https://docs.amazonaws.cn/en_us/AmazonRDS/latest/UserGuide/Overview.Encryption.html).

 ## Contributing

 Contributions are more than welcome.
 Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [contributing guidelines](CONTRIBUTING.md).